Section 001 T 1:30-2:45 p.m. IN 205

 4. Final Exam (35%)

 Instructor evaluation criteria may vary from section to section.
-Any questions regarding late penalties or specific requirements for your section should be addressed directly to your individual UTA or instructor.
+Any questions regarding specific requirements for your section should be addressed directly to your individual UTA or instructor.
 If you email questions, please indicate your full name, class section and reason for your message in the subject line of your email (e.g. Smith, Bob / CS 105-005 / Assignment #1).

 Note: *NO* assignments will be accepted for credit after the final regular class session for your section.
 Remember that the final exam is the week *after* the final regular class session.